 3. DEVELOPMENT OF QUADCOPTER:

-The Preliminary step for the design and development of quadcopter drone is estimation of payload.
+The preliminary step for the design and development of quadcopter drone is estimation of payload.
 Based on payload motor, propeller, Electronic Speed Controller, pump and all other electronics components have been selected.
 According to the current and voltages requirement of the electronic component’s battery can be selected.
 In the last step, the thrust requirement must be calculated and based on it the frame configuration of the drone must be selected.

 3.1 Self-weight and Payload Estimation of drone: